top of page

 Based on years of teaching robotics, we are pretty confident your son/daughter will want to continue 🙂.

 You will have full access to robot equipment and materials, including computers.
-Unfortunately, you do not get to keep them 🙁.
+Academy students receive an ORA t-shirt and some cool Okanagan Robotics Academy bling.

 What if I have never been on a team before, and what robotics competitions are there?